Planning Changes to Your Garden

 Transplanting and Dividing Shrubs and Perennials

 Transplanting and dividing is an inevitable and often necessary part of garden care.
-When plants become too big for their chosen location, conditions in your garden have change (i.e., available light), or an old plant needs to be revived, it is time to break out the shovel.
+When plants become too big for their chosen location, conditions in your garden have changed (i.e., available light), or an old plant needs to be revived, it is time to break out the shovel.
 Here are some simple rules to follow that will greatly aid in a successful transition.

 - Plants should be well watered a day or two before you dig them up.
 You can also cut back the foliage and flowers of some plants to help focus more of the plants energy on root growth.